01100100/blog/content/posts/kreuzungen.md

 $$ \mathcal{O}(n^2) $$

 {{< admonition type=tip open=true >}}
 That's a fancy way of saying as the input data gets big (number of waterways to check for intersections), the time is takes to compute gets realllllly big.
 {{< /admonition >}}

 The key to solving the problem involves keeping the input data "somewhat" small such that device doing the computation does not melt and crash.

 TODO: explain about the size of the OSM planet-files, and that they are rather large (currently over 60GB), and that a big part of solving this problem is filtering for as little data as possible before running the computations.

 ## Not all geo data files are created equally

 TODO: explain about differences between geodata formats and the tradeoff's different formats make.
+TODO: include points about human readability, compression, metadata
 ### WKT

 ### .gpx